26 AUGUST 2013

 And High Speed is hardly meeting the Green Agenda – rolling resistance of trains tends to increase at a much faster rate than speed whilst the power requirements will be fossil fuel generated for the foreseeable future.

 To my mind the answer is simple.
 Forget High Speed 2 but introduce Fast Speed 1.
 Use the same basic infrastructure but simpler engineering and trains.
-The difference does not matter.
-The less cost will work out what HS2 is likely to involve today.
+The slight time difference does not matter but the less cost is significant.

 We have to have a six-lane rail highway between north and south.
 Who knows what the need will be in 50 or 70 years' time.
 Yes it is an act of faith.
 It seems to me that Fast Speed 1 is the only sensible answer”.